Why Cyprus? A Guide to the Pros & Cons for Expats (2026) | CyExpats.com

 • You have a low tolerance for bureaucracy and a slower pace of doing things.

-• You are on a tight budget and looking to live in the prime areas of Limassol.
+• You are on a strict budget and looking to live in the prime areas of Limassol.
 (Check the Cost of Living)

-• You would feel isolated living on an island long-term.
+• You would feel isolated living on an island long-term or struggle with the lack of big-city nightlife/amenities.